simonolander/aws-lambda-lab/README.md

-# Adding a REST API
+# Create a REST API

 ## Go to API Gateway